MediaComem/comem-webdev/subjects/git/README.md

 ### Installing Git

-There are a lot of different ways to use Git: the original command line tools and various GUIs of varying capabilities.
+There are a lot of different ways to use Git: the original **command line tools** and various **GUIs** of varying capabilities.
 But the command line is the only place you can run **all** Git commands with all their options.

-If you know how to run the command line version, you can probably also figure out how to run the GUI version, while the opposite is not necessarily true.
+If you know how to run the command line version, you can easily figure out how to use the GUI version, while the opposite is not necessarily true.
 So the **command line** is what we will use.

 Some of you may already have Git installed.